GfSE/CoCoML-Pages/index.md

 We will establish a 3-head technical committee to summarize the discussions and to take wise decisions.
 The decision guideline will be consistency first, conciseness second.
 So-called "design by committee" incorporating any and every proposal shall be avoided.

-Just now, in July 2024, we are at the very beginning.
+Just now, in September 2024, we are at the very beginning.
 But we are sure that with your help and a joint effort we will succeed.

 ## Contact
 - Dr.-Ing.
 Oskar von Dungern via <a href="https://github.com/odungern" target="_blank">GitHub</a>, <a href="https://www.linkedin.com/in/odungern/" target="_blank">linkedIn</a> or [e-mail](mailto:oskar.dungern@gfse.org).